UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Providing contributing institutions with the proper credit is important for inter-institutional projects.

-Xpath
+XPath
 ^^^^^

 :code:`location/physicalLocation[. != recordInfo/recordContentSource]`

+Note: an easier way to resolve this particular XPath expression might be to start at the document node, :code:`mods`; e.g. :code:`mods[location/physicalLocation != recordInfo/recordContentSource]`.

 Decision
 ^^^^^^^^

-Will be mapped to both relators:rps and edm:dataProvider. edm:dataProvider is being used because the value is an "organisation who contributes data indirectly to an aggregation service" (aka to UTK first and then to DPLA).
+Will be mapped to both `relators:rps` and `edm:dataProvider`. `edm:dataProvider` is being used because the value is an "organisation who contributes data indirectly to an aggregation service" (aka to UTK first and then to DPLA).

 Here's an example record -